 We are always looking for contributions to the Newsletter.
 We need articles, for example from people who remember Wycombe in its earlier days, or with a novel angle on local matters.
 We need letters with outspoken comment, which we welcome from anybody.
 And we particularly like to receive drawings and cartoons.
 Contributions or questions can be sent by e-mail to the Editor or post (see below).

 The High Wycombe Society Newsletter is published four times a year and is usually 12 pages long.
 It is issued free to members.
-Six months after each newsletter is issued, it is posted in full in the archive on this website.

 Our deadlines for contributions are the 20th of February, May, August and November, and the Newsletter is distributed by our volunteer postmen the following month.

 The Newsletter covers the work of all the Society’s groups, the quarterly meetings and other events.
 Letters to the Editor may also be published.